-Once again the Morgantown History Museum will be participating in the Chocolate Lovers’ 2017 event.
-Main Street Morgantown will be hosting its 18th Annual Chocolate Lovers’ Day on April 22, 2017.
-The event will be held from 11:00 a.m. to 3:00 p.m. in the Historic Downtown and Wharf Districts of Morgantown, WV.
+Event will take place Rain or Shine Main Street Morgantown is hosting its 19th Annual Chocolate Lovers’ Day on April 27, 2019.
+Chocolate Lovers’ Day will be held from 11:00 a.m. to 3:00 p.m. in the Downtown and Historic Wharf Downtown of Morgantown, WV.
 Chocolate Lovers’ Day is a one-day chocolate extravaganza inviting the public to indulge themselves in an array of chocolate creations.
 For only $5 per person, registrants may sample tasty chocolate treats at each business.
-Chocolate Lovers’ Day registration will begin at 11:00 a.m. at Monongalia Arts Center (107 High St., beside Hotel Morgan), Tanner’s Alley (416 High St.), Arts Monongahela (201 High St.), beside Huntington Bank.
+On Chocolate Lovers’ Day, registration will begin at 11:00 a.m. at Monongalia Arts Center (107 High St., beside Hotel Morgan), Tanner’s Alley (416 High St.), Arts Monongahela (201 High St.), beside Huntington Bank and Morgantown Public Library (373 Spruce Street).
 Registration will end at 2:30pm.

 The Cox House had been the home of DORSEY & KIGER INC. REALTORS since October 15, 1972.
 This stately brick residence was built in 1896 for the Dr. James A. Cox family by Mr. C. C. Donley, contractor.
 The estate of Vaughn Kiger has donated commissioned architectural Christmas ornaments to benefit The Friends of the Morgantown History Museum.
 These ornaments will be for sale at the museum to the general public for a donation of $20.00.